Oscarachieng/phase-3-project/README.md

 ### The projects uses Data from external APIs and therefore there is not need to set-up another back-end.
 To install the project:

-### 1. Clone the project from the GitHub repository , https://github.com/Oscarachieng/martlydo, and and open in Vs code.
+### 1. Clone the project from the GitHub repository , https://github.com/Oscarachieng/phase-3-project, and and open in Vs code.
 ### 2. Run the command, npm install , to install dependencies for the project.
 ### 3. Run npm start on the terminal within the directory of the project to start the App in the browser.
+### 4. The back-end in hosted in heroku and we recommend using the hosted database.